 Where CPUs Make More Sense Than APUs

-So, again, there isn’t aren’t a lot of price points where AMD’s APUs make sense.
+So, again, there aren’t a lot of price points where AMD’s APUs make sense.
 However, the ranges where these new APUs do make sense are what I call “critical” ranges because there are a lot of gamers out there who are working with a tight budget and who just need an entry-level system that will allow them to at least be able to play their favorite games.

-And, for those gamers, an APU makes sense.
+And, for those gamers, in a normal market, an APU does sense.

 Who Wins in the Battle of APUs vs. CPUs?

 The answer to that question depends on the specific circumstances at hand.
 In my opinion, for the majority of cases, users will want to choose a CPU and dedicated graphics card combo over an APU.

-However, if you don’t have a ton of money to spend on a new gaming computer (whether to build one, or buy one pre-built), then there are certain scenarios where an APU might make sense for you.
+However, if you don’t have a ton of money to spend on a new gaming computer (whether to build one, or buy a budget prebuilt gaming PC), then there are certain scenarios where an APU might make sense for you.